Lula (series): Reception

 The game received unfavourable reviews from critics.

 Lula 3D

 Lula Online

-The latest entry in the series, Lula Online is a browser based Simulation RPG where it plays much like Wet: The Sexy Empire, though more modernized than its older counterpart.
-It is currently in beta and is the only entry not developed or published by cdv Software Entertainment.
+The latest entry in the series, Lula Online, was a browser based simulation RPG where it played much like Wet: The Sexy Empire, though more modernized than its older counterpart.
+It is the only entry not developed or published by Cdv Software Entertainment.
 Lula Online's servers were shut down in Spring 2018.